dunkyoreo/GeoPing/README.md

-# GEOPING
+# GeoPing

 ## Description
-GEOPING is an interactive geospatial tool and high-performance 3D weather visualizer that abandons traditional flat maps for deep-dive planetary rendering.
+GeoPing is an interactive geospatial tool and high-performance 3D weather visualizer that abandons traditional flat maps for deep-dive planetary rendering.

 Wrapped in a minimalist cyberpunk web UI, this tactical data dashboard allows users to scan a Three.js globe, drop pinpoint targeting vectors, and decrypt real-time atmospheric metrics from any coordinate on Earth.